WithSecureOpenSource/see/doc/user.rst

 Resources
 +++++++++

-SEE `resources` describes the sandbox's layout and its capabilities.
+SEE `resources` describes the layout of the sandboxes and their capabilities.
 Their configuration may vary according to the sandboxing technology which has been chosen.
 SEE includes a minimal support for QEMU/KVM, Virtualbox and Linux Containers but allows Developers to expand it though a simple interface.

 The `resources` configuration syntax is virtualization provider specific and its details can be found within the modules implementation under: